natcap/invest/readme.md

 `npm run build`  - calls babel to transpile ES6 and jsx code to commonjs; moves other resources (CSS, JSON) to the build directory

-`npm run dist`  - packages build source into an electron application using electron-builder
+`npm run dist`  - packages build source into an electron application using electron-builder.
+Configure the build in `electron-builder-config.js`.

 ### To run various scripts and local programs